How do you manage your Linux server(s)?

 Using Cockpit for managing Linux servers remotely but graphically

-I am going to take you on a walkthrough of Cockpit and show what you can do with it.
+I am going to take you on a walkthrough of Cockpit and show you what you can do with it.

 Install Cockpit on the server you want to monitor